Araon/Not-a-Tinderbot/README.md

 Then this the best script for you

-Login to Tinder and give this bot a try and let your destinty and a bit of computer generated randomness find your next side quest
+Login to Tinder and give this bot a try and let your destinty and a bit of computer generated randomness find you your next side quest

 ### Requirments